Creamy Mixed Onions Gratin

 - Cook another few minutes to thicken, turn off heat

-- Tumble in the bread crumbs, stir with the butter and cook on medium heat a few minutes until slightly golden, stirring constantly to prevent burning
+- Prepare the topping: Melt butter in a small saute pan, tumble in the bread crumbs, stir with the butter and cook on medium heat a few minutes until slightly golden, stirring constantly to prevent burning

 - Preheat oven to 350 degrees, transfer gratin mixture to a wide casserole, sprinkle the top with the buttered breadcrumbs

-- Bake in oven until bubbling hot, around thirty five minutes, more or less
+- Bake in oven until bubbling hot, around thirty minutes, more or less, turn oven to Broil and broil the top for a minute or two, until breadcrumbs are golden and crispy

 - Gratin may be prepared a day in advance.
-Cover and refrigerate cooked creamy onion mixture.
-Just before baking, cook breadcrumbs in the melted butter, sprinkle over the onions, and proceed baking until hot adding on additional fifteen to thirty minutes cooking time
+Cover and refrigerate.
+Just before baking, cook breadcrumbs in the melted butter, sprinkle over the cooked creamy onion mixture, and proceed baking until hot, adding an additional fifteen to thirty minutes cooking time